 Social media is a powerful tool for personal trainers.
 Platforms like Instagram, YouTube and Facebook can help you build your brand, demonstrate your expertise and attract clients.

 Looking to get started on Instagram as a personal trainer?
-Read our guide on How to Start a Fitness Instagram and learn how to promote yourself effectively on a key social media platform.
+Read our guide on How to start a fitness Instagram for personal trainers and learn how to promote yourself effectively.

 While attracting new clients is important, don’t forget about the ones you already have.